 If we no longer need your personal information, unless we are required under Australian law or a court or tribunal order to retain it, we will take reasonable steps to destroy or de-identify your personal information, in accordance with our document and information retention policy.

 Notwithstanding the reasonable steps taken to keep information secure, breaches may occur.
 In the event of a security incident we have in place procedures to promptly investigate the incident and determine if there has been a data breach involving personal information, and if so, to assess if it is a breach that would require notification.
 If it is, we will notify affected parties in accordance with Privacy Act requirements.

 We take all reasonable steps to ensure that your personal information held by us is accurate, up-to-date, complete, relevant and not misleading.
 If you believe that any of your personal information is not accurate, up-to-date, complete, relevant and not misleading, please contact us (see Contact Us below) and we will take all reasonable steps to correct it within a reasonable time.

 You may request to access the personal information we hold about you.
 We will endeavour to respond to any such request within a reasonable period of time and, where reasonable and practicable, give access to the information in the manner you request.
 This will be subject to any exemptions allowed under the Privacy Act.
 You may request this information by writing to the Privacy Officer (see Contact Us below).

 We may charge a reasonable fee for providing that information.

 If you have a complaint about our treatment of your personal information, please contact our Privacy Officer (see Contact Us below).
 Our Privacy Officer will consider and if, in our reasonable opinion, necessary, investigate your complaint and endeavour to respond to you within a reasonable period of time.

-If we do not adequately answer your concerns, you have the right to make a complaint to the Office of the Australian Information Commissioner.
+If we do not adequately answer your concerns, you have the right to make a complaint as follows: